Off White Papers

 2.2 Digital Foundations: From Packets to Power

-Perhaps the most influential illustration the creation of the internet, (at the time called ARPANET) was created by Paul Baran in his epic On Distributed Communications Networks published on 1962 where he introduced the conpect of “Hot Potato Packet Switching.”
-The original and sole purpose of the internet was driven by the survivability of communications capability during a Russian nuclear event would enable the U.S. Military to deliver one simple message: “we’re under attack; return fire.”
+Perhaps the most influential illustration the creation of the internet, (at the time called ARPANET) was created by Paul Baran in his epic On Distributed Communications Networks published in 1962 where he introduced the concept of “Hot Potato Packet Switching.”
+The original purpose of the internet was driven by the survivability and resilience of communications capability during a Russian nuclear event that would enable the U.S. Military command and control to deliver one simple message: “we’re under attack; return fire.”
 The rest?
-We all know how the internet bloomed into something utterly tranformation.
+We all know how the internet bloomed into something utterly transformational.

 • Dynamic load balancing across multiple power sources.